 Click below to see our Maths and English Long Term Plans for the Year B (2020/2021):

 Due to Partial School Closure the order of the Maths teaching may have changed as the children consolidated written methods and did length at home instead of Fractions and Decimals which has been moved to the Summer term.
 There also may be weeks in the Summer term where we revisit the learning from this period of time.

-In Busy Bees Class during the Spring Term we are embarking on our ‘We are Scientists’ project and at the start we will be discussing the video and story book ‘ There’s a Rang-Tan in my bedroom’ as part of our provocation.
+In Busy Bees Class during the Summer Term we are embarking on our ‘We are Artists’ project and at the start we will be discussing the provocation :

 In Year 3 and 4, your child will either be reading a Coloured Reading Scheme book or will have been moved on to Free Choice Reading book by the Classteacher.
 It is important that as well as listening to your child read, you also ask questions about the content of what they are reading and the language that the author is using.
 If your child is reading a coloured reading scheme book, these will be sent home regularly to support the teaching of reading in school; please help your child to be a successful reader by practising reading on a daily basis when possible.
 If your child is reading a free choice book, they may choose to take one home from school or read one that they already have at home.
 All children will have a reading chart.
 Please remember to issue a sticker or signature each time they read at home and remember that there are prizes for every reading chart completed throughout the year.

 On a Thursday afternoon, Mrs Mitchell will teaching the PSHE and ICT curriculum to our class.

 On a Friday, Mrs Butler will be teaching the class.
 She will be teaching Handwriting; Grammar, Punctuation and Spelling; Whole Class Guided Reading and Religious Education.